Emiliano Tade: Mamelodi Sundowns

 On 31 January 2019, reigning champions Mamelodi Sundowns announced the signing of Emiliano Tade for an undisclosed fee - believed to be around 6 million rand - which also included the permanent transfer of Bongi Ntuli, previously on loan to AmaZulu, in the other direction.
 Mamelodi went on to win the title that season, with Tade contributing two goals in 12 appearances for Sundowns.

 His next season in South Africa was plagued by injury and personal issues; Tade failed to make an appearance for Sundowns, and eventually requested a release from his contract, citing constant injury struggles, homesickness and a wish to cease playing professionally.
 Tade agreed a mutual termination of contract, and he was officially released on 11 December 2019, returning to his family in New Zealand.

 Return to Auckland City

 On 13 January 2020, Auckland City confirmed that Tade had returned to the club alongside Tom Doyle.

 Auckland United

 On 6 March 2025, Auckland United announced the signing of Tade for the 2025 season.

+Auckland FC

+On 11 December 2025, Tade joined Auckland FC (OFC) as one of the first five signings for the OFC Pro League.
+He was also named one of the assistant coaches.
+He scored his first goal for Auckland FC, a penalty, on 20 January 2026 in a 3–1 victory over Vanuatu United at Eden Park.
+He went on to make 16 appearances and score five goals during the season, helping Auckland FC win the inaugural 2026 OFC Professional League title.
+Tade came off the bench to secure the championship in a 2–1 victory over South Melbourne in the 2026 final.

+On 4 June 2026, Tade announced his retirement from football at the age of 38.
+He stayed on as part of Auckland FC's coaching staff.